 - Begin dosing and using tinctures just once per day.
 As you become more familiar with your body’s reaction to cannabis, you can increase it to twice or even three times daily.
 But be sure to consult with a physician before making any dramatic consumption increases.

 - Take your tincture one drop at a time.
 If you’re sampling a combination CBD-THC tincture, start with the smallest drop, then two, and discover your comfort zone.
 You can always add an extra drop the next time you dose, once you understand how the tincture affects your body.
 In other words, the minimal dose of 0.25 milligrams can go a long way for a beginner.

 - When mixing tinctures into food and beverage recipes, the cardinal rule of one drop at a time also applies.
-Consider halving the amount of a THC-heavy tincture.
+Consider decreasing the amount of a THC-heavy tincture in half.
 Your digestive system will work quickly to absorb the therapeutic but intense cannabinoids from the tincture, so eat slowly and in small portions.